jmarca/DB-Connection/README.md

 ## A connection to CouchDB

-This is another example, using an ancient CPAN couchdb package.
+This is another example, using my couchdb package.

 ```perl